kragen/derctuo/markdown/stepped-planetary.md

 a total of 7526 teeth of rotation in that plane, rotates the 106-tooth ring 71 times; the same 106 rotations of the 69-tooth gear are 7314 teeth, which work out to 71.0097 rotations of the 103-tooth gear.
-Let's consider 103 times that: 10918 rotations of the 71-tooth gear are 775178 teeth, 7313 rotations of the 106-tooth gear and 10918
+Let’s consider 103 times that: 10918 rotations of the 71-tooth gear are 775178 teeth, 7313 rotations of the 106-tooth gear and 10918
 rotations of the 71-tooth gear.
 Those same 10918 rotations of the 69-tooth gear give us 753342 teeth of rotation in its plane, driving the 103-tooth gear through 7314 rotations.
 Seems legit: a 10918:1 reduction in the differential rotation!
-So let's continue.
+So let’s continue.

 But this seems impossible; you would think that the planet would have to return to its initial position after 106 rotations.
 Like, if you